About the Journal

 The Journal of the Foot & Ankle will give priority to the publication of papers classified as original.
 The papers may be written in Portuguese or English, and will be published in the online version of the journal in English.
 They will also be made available online in English through the Journal of the Foot & Ankle’s site.
 Should any other means of electronic publication arise in the future, previous consent of the authors for the papers to be published in this way will be assumed.

-Research with human beings and animals
+Research with human beings

 The Journal of the Foot & Ankle supports the Clinical Trials Registry policy of the World Health Organization (WHO) and the ICMJE, recognizing the importance of these initiatives for the registration and international dissemination of clinical studies in open access.
 Therefore, it will only accept for publication articles involving clinical research that have received an identification number in one of the clinical trials registry platforms validated by WHO and ICMJE.
 The URLs of these registry platforms are available at the ICMJE page (http://www.icmje.org/about-icmje/faqs/clinical-trials-registration)